A significant date in history

-So, tomorrow is a very significant date in U.S. history.
-With his warning to the rebels, Lincoln set in action two cornerstones of our freedom – the Emancipation Proclamation and the 13th Amendment to the Constitution.
+So today is a very significant date in U.S. history.
+With his warning to the rebels, Lincoln set in action two cornerstones of our freedom — the Emancipation Proclamation and the XIII Amendment to the Constitution.

 * Editorials reflect the opinion of the publisher.